How to build credit as a student

 Do make small credit card purchases and pay them off in full each month

 Making purchases and consistently paying them off is essential to building good credit.
 Be sure to pay at least your minimum payment each month but aim for the full balance.
 Don’t carry balances forward unless you need to.
 That’s a big key to a successful start.

 Don’t use your credit card for non-essentials

-“This is a great time of your life to exercise self-control and to train yourself to know the difference between needs and wants,” Staven says.
-The wisest use is limiting your card strictly for necessities (think recurring phone bills) and the occasional emergency.
+Young adulthood is a great time of your life to exercise self-control and to train yourself to know the difference between needs and wants.
+It's a great idea to try to limit your card strictly for necessities (think recurring phone bills) and the occasional emergency.
 Cash should be your go-to for non-necessities, and even then, be mindful of keeping wants to an absolute minimum.

 Do avoid collections at all costs

 If you fail to pay off a balance of any kind – credit card bill, utility bills, rent – that unpaid obligation could turn into a collection.
 Collections are extremely damaging to your credit score because they can stay on your credit report for up to seven years.
-“My number one tip for students is to avoid collections at all costs,” Staven cautions.
 Obviously, the best way to avoid collections is to pay your bills in full each month.
 If you’ve missed a payment, contact the creditor immediately.
 It’s helpful to be proactive.
 Then immediately pay off the debt.

 Do stay on top of student loan payments